 75% of the people on the adjacent downwind table became infected

 Restaurants: Some really great shoe-leather epidemiology demonstrated clearly the effect of a single asymptomatic carrier in a restaurant environment (see below).
 The infected person (A1) sat at a table and had dinner with 9 friends.
 Dinner took about 1 to 1.5 hours.
-During this meal, the asymptomatic carrier released low-levels of virus into the air from their breathing.
+During this meal, the asymptomatic carrier released low-levels of the virus into the air from their breathing.
 Airflow (from the restaurant's various airflow vents) was from right to left.
 Approximately 50% of the people at the infected person's table became sick over the next 7 days.
 75% of the people on the adjacent downwind table became infected.
-And even 2 of the 7 people on the upwind table were infected (believed to happen by turbulent airflow).
+And even 2 of the 7 people on the upwind table were infected (believed to have happened by turbulent airflow).
 No one at tables E or F became infected, they were out of the main airflow from the air conditioner on the right to the exhaust fan on the left of the room.